-I am pleased to announce a call for proposals for our Engineering Instructional Innovation Program created last year, the details of which are included in this memo.
+I am pleased to announce a call for proposals for our Engineering Instructional Innovation Program, now in its third year.

 Summary

 The Faculty of Applied Science and Engineering requests proposals for the Dean's Strategic Fund for the Engineering Instructional Innovation Program.
 The focus of this program is the creation or substantial renovation of a specific undergraduate course, closely related group of courses, or learning experience.
 Projects must: